~ Back to Top

 I am thinking about also going to school during the summer.
 Will I receive financial aid?

 Texas Public Education Grants and Supplemental Educational Opportunity Grants, unless otherwise stated, are for the Fall and Spring semesters.
 They will not be carried forward to the Summer semester.
-If you do not earn your maximum full-time Pell grant award during the Fall thru Spring semesters, your Pell Grant may be carried forward for the summer semester.
-Before the summer semester starts, contact the financial aid office to determine if you have any remaining eligibility.
-A Summer Statement of Intent is required.
-A Summer Loan Request Form is required as well, if you want a summer loan.
+If you do not earn your maximum full-time Pell Grant award during the Fall and Spring semesters, your Pell Grant may be carried forward for the summer semester.
+There may also be Year-Round Pell available for summer.
+It requires specific requirements so check with the Financial Aid Office prior to enrolling for summer for this or remaining eligibility.
+A Summer Loan Request Form is required, if you want a summer loan.

 I still owe money for the installment plan.
 Will my financial aid be applied to my remaining balance?